 Calculating Premiums for Home Insurance in Delaware

 How much should you expect to pay for your home insurance policy?
-When assigning premiums, insurance companies look at things like building costs in the area, the size of the home, and the year it was built, as well as crime rates and other statistics for the area.
+When assigning premiums, homeowners insurance companies look at things like building costs in the area, the size of the home, and the year it was built, as well as crime rates and other statistics for the area.
 Even your financial background (i.e. your credit score) can affect your premium.

 If your home includes an add-on, such as a hot tub or guest home, these might also affect insurance premiums.
-To help finance the cost of your homeowners insurance, however, you can install devices that help to protect your home, such as motion-sensor lights, surveillance cameras, or a security system.
+To help finance the cost of homeowners insurance, however, you can install devices that help to protect your home, such as motion-sensor lights, surveillance cameras, or a security system.

 The majority of Delaware home insurance companies have multiple coverage options to pick between; here are a couple of those options: